Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 ```
 `<public_ip>` is for synchronizing between sender and receiver for running the experiments; currently, we are using XMLServer to control the synchronization. `ip of iface` is the interface's IP, you'd like to evaluate the performance.

-3. The results can be found ; if you would like to get CPU profiling results organized by categories, you can utilize the `symbol_mapping.tsv` to categorize.
+3. The results can be found in `results/`; if you would like to get CPU profiling results organized by categories, you can utilize the `symbol_mapping.tsv` to categorize.
 ## Authors
 * Shubham Chaudhary
 * Qizhe Cai